socialtables/venue-app-challenge/README.md

 ## To Start
 - clone or download this repo
+- run `nvm use` to make sure you're using the right version of node
 - run `npm install`
 - run `npm run server` in one console to start the server on port 3001
 - run `npm start` in another console to start the react app on port 3000